Ayesha Lee: Storylines

-For Valentine's Day, Bear Sylvester (Dex Lee) gifts Ayesha an expensive bracelet, and confused by the gesture, she follows him.
-Ayesha finds him transporting boxes to a lockup at night, and informs Daniel and Zara about what she saw.
-He reveals that he has been ordering lubricant through The Mill, selling it onto sex shops for a profit, and transferring the money into The Mill's account to help with the low NHS funding.
-Valerie and Bear take part in a charity ball, and Ayesha learns the routine from watching Valerie perform it at home.
+For Valentine's Day, Bear Sylvester (Dex Lee) gifts Ayesha an expensive bracelet.
+Confused by the gesture, she follows him and finds Bear transporting boxes to a lockup at night, later informing Daniel and Zara about what she saw.
+He reveals that he has been ordering lubricant through the Mill's accounts, selling it onto sex shops for a profit and transferring the money into the Mill's account to help with the low NHS funding.
+Valerie and Bear take part in a charity ball and Ayesha learns the routine from watching Valerie perform it at home.
 Needing more dance practice while Valerie is busy, Bear asks Ayesha to dance with him.
 They dance and become close to kissing, until Valerie interrupts them.
-After the charity ball, Valerie asks Ayesha if she has feelings for Bear, but she describes him as arrogant, and insists that she is not interested in him, unaware that Bear is listening.
+After the charity ball, Valerie asks Ayesha if she has feelings for Bear, but she describes him as arrogant and insists that she is not interested in him, unaware that Bear is listening.
 She continues to pursue a friendship with Bear, but when he responds coldly, the pair have an argument in his office, which is interrupted by Zara.
 She is told by Zara that she should behave professionally at work, and in response, Ayesha agrees to be civil with Bear.
 With Bear, Ayesha starts a campaign to persuade BAME not to opt-out of organ donation, titled #DontOptOut.
-She enlists Sid, Shak Hanif (Sunjay Midda) and Jimmi Clay (Adrian Lewis Morgan) to help, and the group film an advertisement for social media.
-After the #DontOptOut campaign is featured in a newspaper, the group celebrate its success with a drink at The Icon, and when Jimmi and Shak leave, Ayesha and Bear are left alone, where they discuss starting another campaign in the future.
-Ayesha returns home with Bear, where the pair sleep together.
+She enlists Sid, Shak Hanif (Sunjay Midda) and Jimmi Clay (Adrian Lewis Morgan) to help and the group film an advertisement for social media.
+After the #DontOptOut campaign is featured in a newspaper, the group celebrate its success with a drink at the Icon bar.
+Eventually, Ayesha and Bear are left alone, where they discuss starting another campaign in the future.
+Ayesha returns home with Bear, where the pair have sex.